 So you’ve stepped off the plane in Arlanda and made your way to your hotel in the center of Stockholm.
 Where to next?
-Here are the first 5 stops you should make as a tourist in Stockholm:
+Here are the first 5 stops you should make as a tourist in Stockholm.

 You thought I was going to say the ABBA Museum, didn’t you?
 The truth is, Benny and the gang can wait—you’ll want to make a beeline straight to Old Town to marvel at the handsome townhouses and cobblestone alleyways.
 This is a great island to orient you, as it’s in the center of Stockholm, with easy passage to hip Södermalm and trendy Norrmalm.
-Packed with cafes and galleries, here’s where you’ll find the Royal Palace, Nobel Museum and medieval Storkyrkan church.
+Packed with cafes and galleries, here’s where you’ll find the Royal Palace, Nobel Prize Museum and medieval Storkyrkan church.
 For the best touristy shops, breeze down Västerlånggatan before catching a late breakfast at cozy Café Schweizer.

 Djurgården, a large island of forests, fun museums, and Sweden’s oldest amusement park, draws a close second.
-There are a few different ways to get there but the most iconic is via a ferry from Berzelii park.
+There are a few different ways to get there but the most iconic is via a ferry from Slussen or Nybroviken.
 The boat takes you right up to Gröna Lund, with its tunnel of love, seven rollercoasters, and the Little Paris Wheel.
 Down the road you’ll find the ABBA Museum (finally!), Junibacken kids’ playground, the Nordic Museum and the Vasa ship museum.
 But the star of Djurgården is hands-down Skansen, Stockholm’s beautiful open-air park and zoo.
 In 1891, Skansen opened 75-acres’ worth of rolling hills, exotic animals, historic buildings, and craft stalls.
-A popular destination for families, but take my word for it, you definitely don’t need to be a kid to enjoy it.
+A popular destination for families, but take our word for it, you definitely don’t need to be a kid to enjoy it.